Efficient computation of middle levels Gray codes: Correctness of the algorithm

-For the proof of Lemma~\ref{lemma:paths-original} we assume that the reader is familiar with the construction of the paths $\cP_{2n}(k,k+1)$ described in \cite[Section~2.2]{muetze:14}.
-We shall see that essentially, the algorithm $\Paths()$ is a recursive reformulation of this inductive construction.

-In the following we will repeatedly use that by \cite[Lemma~11]{muetze:14} the sets of first, second and last vertices of the paths in $\cP_{2n}(k,k+1)$ satisfy the relations
+In the following we will repeatedly use that by \cite[Lemma~11]{MR3483129} the sets of first, second and last vertices of the paths in $\cP_{2n}(k,k+1)$ satisfy the relations

 \begin{proof} Note that when calling the algorithm $\Paths()$ with the parameter $\flip=\false$, this parameter retains its value in all recursive calls, so we can ignore lines~\ref{line:n2}--\ref{line:base-case2} of the algorithm for this proof.
 We prove the lemma by induction on $n$.
-To settle the base case $n=1$ observe that the set of paths $\cP_2(1,2)$ (consisting only of a single path on three vertices) defined in \cite[Eq.~(2)]{muetze:14} is the same as the one defined in Section~\ref{sec:paths} and returned in lines~\ref{line:n1}--\ref{line:base-case1}.
+To settle the base case $n=1$ observe that the set of paths $\cP_2(1,2)$ defined in Section~\ref{sec:recap-paths} and containing only a single path is the same as the one defined in \eqref{eq:P212} and returned in lines~\ref{line:n1}--\ref{line:base-case1}.

 For the induction step $n\rightarrow n+1$ we assume that the lemma holds for $n\geq 1$ and all $k=n,n+1,\ldots,2n-1$, and prove it for $n+1$ and all $k=n+1,n+2,\ldots,2n+1$.
 We distinguish the cases $k=n+1$ and $k\in\{n+2,\ldots,2n+1\}$.